Author(s): Dr. Amanda Major

 Though demands of events triggered by the pandemic have placed extraordinary demands on professionals in our field, we are finding ways to take care of ourselves.
 Many more strategies for self-care and preventing burnout likely exist that particularly address the unique situations of those who prepare faculty to teach online during these unprecedented times.

 What strategies have you found effective for taking care of your body, mental well-being, and spirit or connection to the universe?
-Please share your thoughts with our TOPkit community!
+Please share your thoughts with our TOPkit Community on Discord!

 Palmer, P. J. (2000).
 Let your life speak: Listening for the voice of vocation.
 San Francisco: Jossey-Bass.